Pokeglitch/poketre2/abstract-rgbds/README.md

 That means it will not be able to access the instance it is attached to, nor will it be able to called `super`.

-Attempting to do either will refer to the corresponding of which this method is called (again, just as typical String Expressions do)
+Attempting to do either will refer to the corresponding values of which this method is called (again, just as typical String Expressions do)

 Try to avoid using `pushs` or `pops` from within a lambda, since that might interfere with the underlying expectations of this library.